 We acknowledge business value chains have become increasingly global and complex.
 Companies and their investors are exposed to risks stemming from the mis-management and sometimes explicit exploitation of people as workers, contractors, suppliers, host communities and consumers.
 In addition to the adverse impacts to rights holders, there are also risks to investors, including: negative brand impacts, earnings volatility, business disruption and increased regulatory impact, to name a few.

-According to the Guiding Principles, to manage this risk companies must avoid causing or contributing to adverse human rights impacts through their own business activities and address such impacts when they occur.
-They must also prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed directly to those impacts.
-Furthermore, they must seek to support the remediation of adverse human rights impacts within the business, supply chains or broader stakeholder groups.
+According to the Guiding Principles, to manage this risk companies should avoid causing or contributing to adverse human rights impacts through their own business activities and address such impacts when they occur.
+They should also prevent or mitigate adverse human rights impacts that are directly linked to their operations, products or services by their business relationships, even if they have not contributed directly to those impacts.
+Furthermore, they should seek to support the remediation of adverse human rights impacts within the business, supply chains or broader stakeholder groups.

 In keeping with the Guiding Principles, as investors we expect business entities to have the following in place:

 a) Policy – a stand-alone and/or integrated organisational-wide human rights policy, or policies, that reflects the entity’s commitment to respect and support human rights, outlining commitments and accountabilities, and issued by the CEO or Chair of the Board;